tatsumoto-ren/tatsumoto-ren.github.io/blog/passive-listening.md

 as one of the primary sources of both passive and active immersion.

 Music is the worst content for passive immersion.
-It contains unnatural speech and it's easy to confuse the lyrics.
+It contains unnatural speech, it is difficult to hear the lyrics.
 We tend to mishear lyrics even when we listen to songs in our native language.

 ## mpd

-First of all, to start listening you have to install a music player.
+First, to start listening you have to install a music player.
 [mpd](https://wiki.archlinux.org/index.php/Music_Player_Daemon)
 is a music player with a server-client architecture, it runs in the background as a daemon,